Elie Wiesel: Awards and other activism

 Wiesel was active in trying to prevent Iran from making nuclear weapons, stating that, "The words and actions of the leadership of Iran leave no doubt as to their intentions".
-He also condemned Hamas for the "use of children as human shields" during the 2014 Israel-Gaza conflict by running an ad in several large newspapers.
-The Times refused to run the advertisement, saying, "The opinion being expressed is too strong, and too forcefully made, and will cause concern amongst a significant number of Times readers."

-Wiesel often emphasized the Jewish connection to Jerusalem, and criticized the Obama administration for pressuring Israeli Prime Minister Benjamin Netanyahu to halt East Jerusalem Israeli settlement construction.
-He stated that "Jerusalem is above politics.
-It is mentioned more than six hundred times in Scripture—and not a single time in the Koran ...
-It belongs to the Jewish people and is much more than a city".

 Teaching

 Wiesel held the position of Andrew Mellon Professor of the Humanities at Boston University from 1976, teaching in both its religion and philosophy departments.
 He became a close friend of the president and chancellor John Silber.
 The university created the Elie Wiesel Center for Jewish Studies in his honor.
 From 1972 to 1976 Wiesel was a Distinguished Professor at the City University of New York and member of the American Federation of Teachers.

 In 1982 he served as the first Henry Luce Visiting Scholar in Humanities and Social Thought at Yale University.
 He also co-instructed Winter Term (January) courses at Eckerd College, St. Petersburg, Florida.
-From 1997 to 1999 he was Ingeborg Rennert Visiting Professor of Judaic Studies at Barnard College of Columbia University.
+From 1997 to 1999 he was Ingeborg Rennert Visiting professor of Judaic Studies at Barnard College of Columbia University.

 Personal life

-In 1969 he married Marion Erster Rose, who originally was from Austria and also translated many of his books.
+In 1969 he married Marion Erster Rose, who originally was from Austria and also translated many of his books from French to English.
 They had one son, Shlomo Elisha Wiesel, named after Wiesel's father.
 The family lived in Greenwich, Connecticut.

 Wiesel was attacked in a San Francisco hotel by 22-year-old Holocaust denier Eric Hunt in February 2007, but was not injured.
 Hunt was arrested the following month and charged with multiple offenses.

 In May 2011, Wiesel served as the Washington University in St. Louis commencement speaker.

 In February 2012, a member of the Church of Jesus Christ of Latter-day Saints performed a posthumous baptism for Simon Wiesenthal's parents without proper authorization.
 After his own name was submitted for proxy baptism, Wiesel spoke out against the unauthorized practice of posthumously baptizing Jews and asked presidential candidate and Latter-day Saint Mitt Romney to denounce it.
 Romney's campaign declined to comment, directing such questions to church officials.